eldoyle/PythonIntro/_episodes/06-Loops.md

 This is where being able to write your own code gets really powerful!
 Often, we will need to repeat the same calculation over and over, or repeat the same analysis workflow on multiple different files.
 Loops are one tool that allows us to repeat things.

-Because properly using loops requires careful attention to spacing and indentation, will work primarily from scripts.
+Because properly using loops requires careful attention to spacing and indentation, we will work primarily from scripts.

 Here is a simple example.
 ~~~